 Preamble.
 The purpose of this policy is to set parameters guiding the employment of instructional faculty in the University of Iowa Graduate College.
 While tenured and tenure- track faculty, with portfolios of teaching, scholarship, and service, are the foundation of the faculty of the College, units have the option to employ non-tenure-track faculty who are primarily engaged in the teaching mission.
 The Graduate College utilizes instructional faculty when particular instructional expertise is not amenable to a tenure-track appointment (e.g., when specialized professional skills are required) and to substantially reduce the college’s dependence upon visiting and adjunct faculty.
 This policy applies to all Graduate College departments that employ instructional faculty.
 As with other University-wide policies, this policy further elaborates on but does not override or contradict University policy.

 Definitions.
 Instructional faculty contribute predominantly to the teaching mission of the College and may do some service.
 Instructional faculty typically occupy full-time positions but must be 0.5 FTE or greater.
-They participate in the faculty governance process as described below in section I and as defined by the .
+They participate in the faculty governance process as described below in section I and as defined by the Faculty Senate.
 Instructional faculty positions are not eligible for tenure.
-Instructional faculty shall hold rank at Lecturer, Associate Professor of Instruction, Associate Professor of Practice, Professor of Instruction, or Professor of Practice.
-Associate Professor of Instruction, Associate Professor of Practice, Professor of Instruction, or Professor of Practice.
-The Associate Professor/Professor of Instruction Associate/Professor of Instruction title is applicable when instructional faculty have a record of excellence in teaching and/or hold the terminal degree or other qualifications appropriate for the position.
-The Associate Professor/Professor of Practice Associate/Professor of Practice title is applicable when instructional faculty are distinguished professionals whose professional expertise and experience qualifies them to teach, advise students, develop curricula, or engage in other pedagogical activities related to their expertise.
+Instructional faculty shall hold rank at Assistant Professor of Instruction, Assistant Professor of Practice, Associate Professor of Instruction, Associate Professor of Practice, Professor of Instruction, or Professor of Practice.
+The Assistant/Associate/Professor of Instruction title is applicable when instructional faculty have a record of excellence in teaching and/or hold the terminal degree or other qualifications appropriate for the position.
+The Assistant/Associate/Professor of Practice title is applicable when instructional faculty are distinguished professionals whose professional expertise and experience qualifies them to teach, advise students, develop curricula, or engage in other pedagogical activities related to their expertise.

 Role of instructional faculty.
 Instructional faculty may be hired to teach courses or to educate and prepare students.
 Instructional faculty shall devote a substantial amount of their time to providing delivery of instruction to University of Iowa students in the classroom or in other settings appropriate to the discipline.

 Instructional faculty shall not be assigned primarily to perform service or administrative functions with few or no educational responsibilities.
-While primarily assigned to classroom teaching duties, they may also undertake other instructional activities such as advising students, , advising students, supervising graduate assistants, leading independent studies, , or assisting with course development.
+While primarily assigned to classroom teaching duties, they may also undertake other instructional activities such as, but not limited to, advising students, supervising graduate assistants, leading independent studies, overseeing a program’s subspecialty, overseeing a program’s teaching spaces or equipment or assisting with course development.
 Research, scholarship, or artistic creation shall not be a requirement for appointment, reappointment, or promotion of instructional faculty, but may be considered as evidence of professional productivity.

 Teaching.
 The Graduate College expects instructional faculty member’s effort be committed to teaching responsibilities, defined as any activity directly involved in the educational experience of a student.
 This effort may take a variety of forms, including, but not limited to: scheduled classroom teaching, guiding students in preparation for thesis proposals, and academic mentoring.
 For purposes of calculating load, teaching one course will typically be considered 10% effort for the academic year.